wercker/spotbugs-step/README.md

 A Wercker step to run SpotBugs on a Java project.

 This step will download and install SpotBugs, curl, tar, gzip and then execute the goals you have requested.
-You must provide the output format, output file including path and the target.
+You must provide the output format, output file including path and the classpath.

 The box that you run this step in must either have curl, tar, gzip, installed in it.